kamyabnazari/genraft-ai/WIKI.md

 In the generative AI application creation process, the following roles, envisioned as AI agents, are integral for ensuring a smooth flow from conception to documentation:

-### Idea Creation Phase
+### Assistants Creation Phase

+- Here assistants will be created!

+### Preparation Phase

-- **Stakeholder**: Provides the initial product idea and has a vested interest in the project's success.
+- **Idea Development**: Refining and detailing the initial product idea.
-- **Consultant**: Assists in refining and detailing the product idea.
+- **Company Goal Setting**: Establishing a clear company direction based on the refined product idea.

-### Company Creation Phase

-- **CEO (Chief Executive Officer)**: Sets the strategic direction of the company and oversees the alignment of the product with company goals.
-- **COO (Chief Operating Officer)**: Responsible for operational strategy, resource allocation, and defining new roles specific to the project.

 ### Designing Phase